Ripsyd/Prompt-Buddy/PRIVACY.md

 Prompt Buddy ("the Extension") is a free Chrome extension that helps users optimize their prompts for AI tools using OpenAI's GPT-4o-mini model.

-Your privacy is very important to us.
-This policy outlines what information is—and is not—collected and how your data is handled when using the Extension.
+**Your privacy is our top priority.** This policy provides complete transparency about our data practices and confirms that we collect ZERO personal information.
+We believe privacy should be the default, not an option.

 ---